wwwweb/CRMod/README.md

    ```
 5. Save the file and restart the game (or type `/reloadconfig` in battle chat).
 6. Test the connection by sending a report.
 Type `/reportdiscord` (with optional template name from the config file where you set the Webhook URL) in battle chat.
 The report should appear in the Discord channel you used in step 3.

 ---

-## 🗑️ Uninstall

-To enable or disable individual mods without uninstalling, use the Chaos Manager on the login screen.
-To remove all mods entirely, remove the `BepInEx` folder and `winhttp.dll` from your Chaos Reborn folder.

----